-Having a chronic condition such as diabetes (diabetes mellitus) takes careful monitoring of your health at the best of times, and this becomes even more crucial during pregnancy, a time when your body changes dramatically.
+Having a chronic condition such as diabetes (diabetes mellitus) means careful monitoring of your health at the best of times, and this becomes even more crucial during pregnancy.

-Most women who have pre-existing diabetes who become pregnant have type 1 diabetes (once called insulin-dependent or juvenile diabetes), although some may have type 2 (once called non-insulin dependent or maturity-onset) diabetes.
+Most women who have pre-existing diabetes who become pregnant have type 1 diabetes (once called insulin-dependent or juvenile diabetes), although some may have type 2 (once called non-insulin dependent) diabetes.

-Another type of diabetes called gestational diabetes is a temporary type of diabetes that occurs in pregnant women who have never had diabetes before and it usually goes away after the baby is born.
-This article deals only with pre-existing diabetes — also known as 'pre-gestational diabetes'.
+Another type of diabetes called gestational diabetes is a temporary type of diabetes that occurs in pregnant women who have never had diabetes before and it usually goes away after the baby is born, although it does lead to an increased risk of developing diabetes in the future.
+This article deals only with pre-existing diabetes — also known as ‘pre-gestational diabetes’.

 If you have diabetes, there’s no reason that you can’t have a healthy and successful pregnancy and deliver a healthy baby.
 What it does mean is that you will probably have to work closely with your doctor and other healthcare professionals to ensure you manage your diabetes well during your pregnancy.